dreyliky/ngx-os/src/app/library/docs/modules/grid.md

 - Some grid items might have static coordinates, and other items without coordinates will be filled flowing around static grid items;

+## About grid cells

+The amount of cells is calculated based on the `os-grid` element size (width, height).

+**Make sure your `os-grid` element has the correct size in all cases to ensure correct determinations of cells amount.**

 ## About calculations

 Technically each item is absolute.